The Swiss Family Robinson: Flone of the Mysterious Island

 The story is loosely based on the 1812 novel Swiss Family Robinson by Swiss author Johann David Wyss.
-As such it exhibits the same geographically impossible array flora and fauna.
+As such it exhibits the same geographically impossible array of flora and fauna.

 Outline

 The character of Flone is not present in the original novel, in which the family consists of only a father, a mother, and four sons (no daughters).
 Flone was likely introduced by Nippon Animation as a new character for the anime version to attract more girls as viewers.
 Also in the anime version, the oldest of the Robinson children, Fritz, is named "Franz" (though his name is changed back to Fritz in the English dub), and the character of Jack is a three-year-old rather than a ten-year-old.
 The name of the second child Ernst, here is switched to the father, William in the novel, while the mother Elizabeth is renamed Anna (in the sequel The Castaways of the Flag, Ernst eventually marries a girl named Annah).
-Like in many other adaptation, Robinson becomes the actual surname of the family.
-In addition, the new characters of Captain Morton and TamTam were made-up to help the family leaving the island, while Emily is probably inspired by the young English castaway Jenny Montrose.
+Like in many other adaptations, Robinson becomes the actual surname of the family.
+In addition, the new characters of Captain Morton and the Australian Aboriginal boy TamTam were made-up to help the family leaving the island, while Emily is probably inspired by the young English castaway Jenny Montrose.
 In this adaptation, all the members of the family leave the island.
-Furthermore, the setting is postdated from the early 1800s to 1880s.
+Furthermore, the setting is postdated from the early 1800s to the 1880s.
 This is deducible not only from the clothing but also from the presence of the Sydney–Melbourne rail corridor, inaugurated in 1883.

-Very popular in Europe, this anime is one of the few World Masterpiece Theater series to have been dubbed into the English language for the American market.
+Popular in Europe, this anime is one of the few World Masterpiece Theater series to have been dubbed into the English language for the American market.
 An English dub by PMT, Ltd, titled simply Swiss Family Robinson, aired on The Family Channel cable network in the U.S. in 1989.
 This dub renames Flone "Becca" as well as her older brother Franz "Fritz".
-It can currently be seen on the Smile of a Child network and Amazon Prime video.
-In addition, an Arabic dub was made for the Arab World which can also be seen on NETFLIX named “The Swiss Family Robinson”.
+John the dog is called Brewster and TamTam becomes TomTom.
+The anime also appeared on the Smile of a Child network and Amazon Prime video.

+Two scenes from episodes 8 and 30, one where Becca drinks wine and another where she is spanked by her mother with a switch, are removed.